 - Newstart allowance

-- Youth Allowance
+- Youth allowance

 - Austudy payment

 - parenting payment (partnered)

 - partner allowance

 - sickness allowance

 - special benefit

 - widow allowance

-- exceptional circumstances relief payment

-- interim income support payment
+- farm household allowance

 - an education payment of any of the following when you were 16 years old or older

 - ABSTUDY living allowance

 - payment under the Veterans' Children Education Scheme

 - payment shown as 'MRCA Education Allowance' on your payment summary

-- other taxable Commonwealth education or training payments
+- other taxable Commonwealth education or training payments shown on your payment summary

 - an income support component from a Community Development Employment Project (CDEP)

 - a CDEP scheme participant supplement

-- Disaster recovery allowance.
+- disaster recovery allowance.

-If you received an Interim Farm Household allowance, do not show it here; show it at item 24.
+If you received an Interim farm household allowance, do not show it here; show it at item 24.